Deportation of Korean adoptees from the United States

+There have been several high-profile cases of deportation of Korean adoptees from the United States.
+Prior to the passage of the Child Citizenship Act of 2000, the adoptive parents of adoptees had to file for their child to naturalize before the age of 16.
+Many parents were unaware of this requirement, assuming that their adopted children automatically derived citizenship from them, and therefore did not apply.
+The Child Citizenship Act sought to remedy this issue by extending citizenship to all international adoptees who were under 18 at the time that the bill was passed, but did not apply retroactively.
+This left those adopted by American families prior to 1983 vulnerable to deportations.

+From the 1950s through 1991, a plurality of international adoptees came from South Korea.
+Koreans are the largest group of adoptees in the U.S. It has been estimated that as many as 20% of adult Korean adoptees are at risk of deportation.
+Many of the vulnerable adoptees suffered from a lack of access to other resources American citizens have.

+If deported, they also face major challenges adjusting to live in South Korea.
+If they have no known family or relations in their birth country and do not speak the language, as is often the case, it is incredibly difficult for them to meet their basic needs such as housing and employment.
+These factors contributed to the 2017 suicide of Philip Clay, a Korean adoptee who was deported.

+The exact number of deported Korean adoptees is unknown and difficult to ascertain, but there are at least half a dozen known cases.

 Adoption laws in the United States

 Traditionally, adoptions in the United States were finalized in the state of residence of the adoptive parents, but that system failed to recognize adoptions made abroad and not finalized in U.S. territory.
 Although states still hold exclusive authority over family law within their territory, the federal government, birth countries, and international law now play a role in the process of international adoption.

 The Child Citizenship Act of 2000 also improved the legalization process for international adoptees.
 This act allowed adoptees who were under the age of 18 years at the time of the Act to get automatic United States citizenship, but those born prior to 1983 were left vulnerable to immigration laws since they were adults by the time of the Act.

 The Adoptee Rights Campaign estimates that "112,000 Korean children were adopted by US citizens in the last 60 years.
 Out of these, 20% of adoptees who are now adults are living in the U.S. without citizenship, in danger of deportation.